-- 1. Spectroscopy: Laws of absorption, Principles, instrumentation and applications of colorimetry, UV-visible spectroscopy. - 2.
-Principles, instrumentation and applications Infrared and fluorescence Spectroscopy. - 3.
-Principles, instrumentation and applications of NMR and ESR. - 4.
-Principle, instrumentation and applications Mass Spectroscopy (types of ion source, analyzers and detectors), GC-MS, MALDI-TOF.
+- 1. Spectroscopy: Laws of absorption, Principles, design and applications of colorimetry, UV-visible spectroscopy. - 2.
+Principles, design and applications Infrared and fluorescence Spectroscopy. - 3.
+Principles, design and applications of NMR and ESR. - Principle, design and applications of Mass Spectroscopy (types of ion source, analyzers and detectors), GC-MS, MALDI-TOF.